 When it comes to your security, Avast 8 gets a lot right.
 It's got a usable, uncluttered interface, solid although not stellar benchmarks, and a set of features that keeps it at the forefront of Windows security.

 We'd like to see the innovators at Avast HQ in Prague tackle the real privacy concerns of the modern Web, and the unimpressive AccessAnywhere keeps us from giving the Premier suite stronger marks.

 Avast Antivirus 8 Free, on the other hand, continues to be a stellar choice for free Windows security, and we enthusiastically recommend it.
 Few people want security that turns a good machine into the malware equivalent of Swiss cheese, and on that count, Avast has your back.

 Avast Free Antivirus is a full-featured product, with the same antivirus and anti-spyware scanning engine used in our premium products.
-Version 7.0 provides even faster protection than its predecessor and offers a web-reputation browser extension as well as virtualization technology.
+Leaner and meaner version 6.0 provides even faster protection than its predecessor and offers a web-reputation browser extension as well as virtualization technology.
 Accurate threat updates via avast.
 CommunityIQ technology ensure worry-free downloading, surfing, social networking, and gaming--for over 170 million registered users (and over 130 million active users).

 What's new in this version:

 - File reputation system: FileRep lets you know whether a file is safe before you open it -- determined in part by how many people have the file and how new the file is.
 The technology is also used internally, to help the scanning engine make more intelligent decisions.

 - Streaming, real-time virus database updates: Now you get each virus signature sent to you in real-time via a connection to the AVAST Virus Lab cloud, rather than needing to wait for a traditional database update. ...
 See all new features »